mlotta/rusty-payment-ecosystem/README.md

-# rusty-payment-ecosystem
+# rusty-payment-ecosystem :construction:

 This project is a Rust, PostgreSQL and AWS implementation of a banking ecosystem in which bank customers can order debit cards and perform payments through a network.
 The ecosystem is greatly simplified and serves only pedagological purposes.

 **Status**: Work in Progress.
-The following serves both as a description of the current state of the project and as a roadmap for future development.
+The following is a long-term vision of the project.
+We define the milestones and track the progress of this project in the `scenario` folder.

 ## Description of the ecosystem